Thunderbottom/UltimateBrowserProject/app/src/main/assets/UltimateBrowserProject_introduction_en.md

 But Unfortunately, that doesn't mean you can screenshot a very long page, which may cause the browser to go __Out Of Memory__.

+## Log Reporting:

+UltimateBrowserProject can automatically capture __Log Reports__ when it crashes.

+When the crash takes place, an Alert Dialog will pop up requesting you to send the report.
+All you have to do is add comments regarding the problem __(OPTIONAL)__, and click OK.
+Everything else will be handled by the application itself!

+More information on this can be found on [ACRA](https://www.acra.ch) __WARNING!
+Nerd Website Alert!__

 ---